yuvaldd9/odidion/README.md

 •	Text Protocols – JSON format
 •	DATABASE – the data in the project is saved in an SQL database, dictionaries, and tuples.
-•	Coding Standards – Client-Server architecture and OPP (class –base) implementation 5.2	Environmental requirements
+•	Coding Standards – Client-Server architecture and OPP (class –base) implementation 5.2	Topological view

+5.3	Environmental requirements
 •	Python 2.7
-•	The following modules
-o	Scapy
-o	JSON
-o	pycryptodome and fernet modules

-5.3	Topological view
-Where is ADMIN #THERE IS NO ADMIN
-Some explanation on the diagram #IN THE DIAGRAM

-5.4	Data structure definition
+•	The following modules – Scapy, JSON, pycryptodome and fernet modules 5.4	Data structure definition
 The main data structures of each Onion Router:
 Dictionary –SERVICES